Mlusso06/LIRI_Bot-Homework-10/README.md

             this will send back info about the song and link on spotify for the song file
         * c. `movie-this` "name of movie" this will give the info about the movie request and actors that play in the move
+        * d. `do-what` this will take the text from a file and do the pull reqeust based on the text from the file (example shown: shopify-this)

 4. Include screenshots, gifs or videos of the app functioning
     ### concert-this request